 The Arkansas Conference of the United Methodist Church will be starting 2021 off with the announcement of some exciting new leadership changes.
-Bishop Gary Mueller has appointed new District Superintendents to the Southeast, Central and Northwest Districts.
+New District Superintendents have been appointed to the Southeast, Central and Northwest Districts.

 The Rev. Edna Morgan has been appointed as the new District Superintendent and Chief Mission Strategist for the Southeast District, and the Rev. Dr. Ulysses “U.C.”
 Washington has been appointed the new DS and Chief Mission Strategist for the Central District.
 Morgan will succeed the Rev. Mark Norman, who has served as the DS for the Southeast District since 2013.